Kingsrook/qqq-frontend-core/README.md

 3. run target `test` to run the jest test suite

 ## Testing
-The Jest Target Profiles should be working, allowing you to open a testing file and run or dedug any of the tests directly.
+The Jest Target Profiles should be working, allowing you to open a testing file and run or debug any of the tests directly.

 This system should also allow you to track coverage and engage with the coverage tools in real-time